nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Global plugin: A global plugin adds features for NVDA which can be used anywhere, such as OCR capability.
 * App module: An app module allows enhanced support for a specific program.
 App modules only run as long as the program runs.
 They change how NVDA reacts to the windows and controls in the running application.
 * Driver: A driver allows a program to talk to hardware, and in some cases, other software.
 Currently you can write drivers for new braille displays or speech synthesizers.
+* Enhancer: An enhancer is used to improve NVDA experience for different groups of users as they use computers.
+Currently one enhancer type, "vision enhancement provider", is supported.

 ### What Are Add-on Packages?